ufosc/club-documents/Administrative/Club-History.md

 Over the **Summer of 2017** Matthew and Josh worked with Mozilla and eighteen other students to help put together the Mozilla Open Source Student Network.

+## Staying Strong

+Through **Fall of 2018** the Open Source Club has kept a simmilar format, while experimenting with a new type of meetings called Code Jams.
+The goal was to provide a longer workshop where students could come to learn about a topic before jumping into projects that deal with that.

+Total club membership was around fifteen active members, with another ten or so coming around occasionally.

+New projects included Marston vs West, Gator Questions, a revamped club website and backend, and Discord bots.

 _To be continued..._